Overactivity and poor concentration

 - impulsive behaviour – saying or doing things without thinking

-Children with ADD and ADHD have particular difficulties with the thought processes that control attention and organise memory.
+Children and young people with ADD and ADHD have particular difficulties with the thought processes that control attention and organise memory.
 This means that they often experience learning difficulties at school, for example:

 - Missing important details about homework or classwork or timetable.